EUICC

-eUICC (embedded UICC) refers to the architectural standards published by the GSM Association (GSMA) or implementations of those standard for eSIM, a device used to securely store one or more SIM card profiles, which are the unique identifiers and cryptographic keys used by cellular network service providers to uniquely identify and securely connect to mobile network devices.
+eUICC (embedded UICC) refers to the architectural standards published by the GSM Association (GSMA) or implementations of those standards for eSIM, a device used to securely store one or more SIM card profiles, which are the unique identifiers and cryptographic keys used by cellular network service providers to uniquely identify and securely connect to mobile network devices.
 Applications of eUICC are found in mobile network devices (cell phones, tablets, portable computers, security controllers, medical devices, etc.) that use GSM cellular network eSIM technology.

 Standards

 The core standards that define eUICC are published by the GSM Association in two topical areas.

 Consumer and IOT

 Core standards for implementing eSIM on mobile devices include the following articles: